supernginx/flowplayer-plugins/flash/httpstreaming/trunk/README.txt

 - added new adobe http streaming plugin with dynamic bitrate switching support
 - fixed switchStream api method with dynamic stream switching support. #339
 - added transition and transition completion events required by bitrateselect. #339
+- Fixes for #367, removed depreciated code for httpstreaming and updated to the latest osmf changes.